hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

-This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API and streaming format specification for delivering digital time series data.
-The intent of HAPI is to enhance interoperability among time series data providers.
+This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API and streaming format specification for serving time series data.
+The intent of this specification is to enhance interoperability among time series data providers.
 The HAPI specification describes a lowest common denominator of services that any provider of time series data could implement.
-In fact, many providers already offer access to their data holdings through some kind of API.
-The hope is that this specification captures what many providers are already doing but just codifies the specific details so that providers could use the same exact API.
-This would make it possible to obtain time series science data content seamlessly from many sources.
+Many data providers already offer access to their data holdings through some kind of API.
+The intention of this specification is to caputre features available from many existing data providers and to codify implementation details so that providers can use the same API.
+This will make it possible to obtain time series science data content seamlessly from many sources and using a variety of programming languages.

 This document is intended to be used by two groups of people: first by data providers who want to make time series data available through a HAPI server, and